PeteHaitch/methtuple/README.md

 * `data/pe_directional_1.fq.gz_bismark_bt2_pe.CG_CHH_per_read.hist`
 * `data/pe_directional_1.fq.gz_bismark_bt2_pe.reads_that_failed_QC.txt`

-#### Note on sort-order of paired-end BAM files
+##### Note on sort-order of paired-end BAM files

-If your paired-end BAM file is sorted by genomic coordinates, then you must first sort the `BAM` by queryname and then run `comethylation` on the queryname-sorted `BAM`:
+If your paired-end BAM file is sorted by genomic coordinates, then you must first sort the `BAM` by queryname and then run `comethylation` on the queryname-sorted `BAM`.
+This can be done by using `samtools sort` with the `-n` option or Picard's `SortSam` function with the `SO=queryname` option:

 ```
 # Create a coordinate-sorted BAM for the sake of argument
 samtools sort data/pe_directional_1.fq.gz_bismark_bt2_pe.bam data/cs_pe_directional_1.fq.gz_bismark_bt2_pe
 # Re-sort the coordinate-sorted BAM by queryname
-SortSam I=data/cs_pe_directional_1.fq.gz_bismark_bt2_pe.bam O=data/qs_pe_directional_1.fq.gz_bismark_bt2_pe SO=queryname
+samtools sort -n data/cs_pe_directional_1.fq.gz_bismark_bt2_pe.bam data/qs_pe_directional_1.fq.gz_bismark_bt2_pe
 # Run comethylation on the queryname sorted BAM
 comethylation -m 3 --methylation-type CG --methylation-type CHG data/qs_pe_directional_1.fq.gz_bismark_bt2_pe.bam
 ```

-__Note:__ Please use `SortSam` from the `Picard` library rather than `samtools sort`; `SortSam` guarantees that `read_1` will appear before `read_2` in the queryname sorted BAM file whereas `samtools sort` makes no such guarantee.

-## Memory usage and running time
+### Memory usage and running time

-Memory usage is dependent upon the number of methylation loci on the chromosome (more methylation loci means increased memory usage) and the value of `-m` (roughly, larger values means increased memory usage), but largely independent of the number of reads in the `BAM` file.
-In contrast, running time is dependent on the number of reads in the `BAM` file and largely independent of the choice of `-m`.

-I will include more detailed performance benchmarks in future releases.
-For a rough indication of performance, here are the results for processing approximately 41,000,000 100bp paired-end reads from chr1 of a 20-30x coverage whole-genome methylC-seq experiment of human data.
+For a rough indication of performance, here are the results for processing approximately 40,000,000 100bp paired-end reads from chr1 of a 20-30x coverage whole-genome methylC-seq experiment of human data.
 This analysis used a single AMD Opteron 6276 CPU (2.3GHz) on a shared memory system.

-### `-m 2`
+#### `-m 2`
-Memory usage peaked at 2.9GB and the running time was approximately 1.5 hours.
+Memory usage peaked at 1.9GB and the running time was approximately 4.5 hours.

-### `-m 5`
+#### `-m 5`
-Memory usage peaked at 8.8GB and the running time was approximately 1.5 hours.
+Memory usage peaked at 1.5GB and the running time was approximately 4 hours.

-## Helper script
+### Helper script

 I frequently work with large, coordinate-sorted `BAM` files.
 To speed up the extraction of m-tuples, I use a simple parallelisation strategy with [GNU parallel](http://www.gnu.org/software/parallel/).
 The idea is to split the `BAM` file into chromosome-level `BAM` files, process each chromosome-level `BAM` separately and then recombine these chromosome-level files into a genome-level file.
 The script `helper_scripts/run_comethylation.sh` implements this strategy; simply edit the key variables in this script or adapt it to your own needs.
+Please check the requirements listed in `helper_scripts/run_comethylation.sh`.

-### Warnings
+#### Warnings

 * __WARNING__: This simple strategy uses as many cores as there are chromosomes.
 This can result in __very__ large memory usage, depending on the value of `-m`, and may cause problems if you have more chromosomes than available cores.
 * __WARNING__: The script `tabulate_hist.R` must be in the same directory as `run_comethylation.sh`

-## Advanced usage
+### Advanced usage

 A full list of options is available by running `comethylation --help`: